Skin Grafting and Dental Implants

 2) For Cosmetic Enhancement

-Many times, implants are used to replace single missing anterior (front) teeth.
-In some situations, gum tissue may recede over time eventually showing the metal edge of the implant, thus giving the patient a very un-esthetic outcome.
+Many times, dental implants are used to replace single missing anterior (front) teeth.
+In some situations, gum tissue may recede over time eventually showing the metal edge of the dental implant, thus giving the patient a very un-esthetic outcome.
 Skin grafts can be used to replace this lost tissue covering the metal appearance.

-Also, in some situations, skin grafts are used to balance or thicken tissue around implants to allow a more natural symmetrical relationship with the surrounding teeth.
+Also, in some situations, skin grafts are used to balance or thicken tissue around dental implants to allow a more natural symmetrical relationship with the surrounding teeth.
 This is often used along with bone grafts to replace missing or atrophied tissue.